 [END EQUATION]

-The multiplicative model displays unconfounded impact of an independent variable and does not require correction factors.
+The multiplicative model displays the unconfounded impact of an independent variable and does not require correction factors.
 It radically simplifies our task.
-The replacement of multi-linear with multiplicative equation is reasonable if each independent variable is montonely related to the dependent variable in any subset of data (Keeney and Raiffa 1976, Alemi and El Rafey 2018).
+The replacement of a multilinear with a multiplicative equation is reasonable if each independent variable is monotonely related to the dependent variable in any subset of data (Keeney and Raiffa 1976; Alemi and Elrafey 2018).
 A monotone relationship says that the direction of the impact of independent variables on the dependent variable is not reversed.
 So, if the independent variable has a positive impact, there is no subset of data where it has a negative impact.
 In essence, the monotone requirement says that there are no surprise reversals in any subset of the data: the estimate of the effect may change but the direction does not.

 When the independent variables do not have a monotone relationship, the analyst may be able to transform the variables so that they do.
 A variable can be divided into several regions, each of which has a monotone relationship with outcome.
 Suppose age increases the risk associated with hypertension in general but not among nonagenarians.
 Then, “Age up to 90” can be one independent variable and “Age after 90” can be another, both of which are monotonely related to risk of mortality from hypertension.
 “Age up to 90” increases the risk; “Age after 90” decreases it.
 In the regions in which these variables are defined, the relationship between them and risk of mortality is never reversed.
 Given that it is possible to arrange situations where all independent variables are monotonely related to the dependent variable, there are many situations in which we could replace a multilinear equation with the simpler multiplicative equation.